LAW 1508 - International Law

 Course Learning OutcomesInternational Law is essentially the law which governs the relationship between nation-states, although the subjects of international law now also extend to individuals, international organisations and other actors.

-3. to develop an understanding of several key areas of international law including the law surrounding the use of force and human rights;
+- Apply international law in practical contexts, including the law surrounding the use of force, space law and human rights.

 University Graduate Attributes